ji-ngg/CPT-Term-3-2025/Week 8.md

 - chose new font because once the old font was uploaded, the invisible unicode popped up showing invisible characters
 - ran into some issues with the ports, changed from 5000 to 5100
 - code kept on breaking when adding new hmtls but is now fixed
+- successfully changed the colour scheme of my website and changed the logo to fit studo
 <img width="1467" height="781" alt="Screenshot 2025-09-18 at 11 16 35 am" src="https://github.com/user-attachments/assets/5db30a27-f513-4c6d-835b-c54c9cd5ea51" />
 My website right now has working and connected webpages, however I will need to change the font and also add the information on all pages which I'll be focused on next week